Recommendations are independently chosen by Reviewed’s editors. Purchases you make through our links may earn us a commission.

 USA Pan 1 1/4 Lb.
 Loaf Pan

 When you’re baking a lemon pound cake, bread loaf, or a blueberry quick bread, you probably don’t want a thick and deeply browned crust.
 For those times, it’s best to choose a pan with a light-colored finish.
-Our top performer in this category was the USA Pan Loaf Pan, which is made of steel coated with aluminum.
-It has a colorless silicone nonstick finish that helped everything we baked pop right out of the pan and made hand washing a cinch.
+Our best bread and loaf pan in this category was the USA Pan Loaf Pan, which is made of steel coated with aluminum.
+This silicon pan's colorless, nonstick finish helped everything we baked pop right out of the pan and made hand washing a cinch.
 The downside to this pan is that it has no handles so you have to grasp it firmly on the sides.
+Choose from different sizes, such as 8.5 x 4.5 or 1.5 pounds.

 We baked banana bread, meatloaf, and white bread in each of the different loaf pans we tested.